l3-hpc/visit-for-fvcom/transect-example.md

 InvertBackgroundColor()
 ```

+The definition of the plane in 3D is the same no matter which point you start at.
+It just affects how the 2D slice is projected to 2D.

 The script locks the time in view in the first plot, so each new cloned window will inherit the 'locked' propery.
 To clone the window, do
 ```
 CloneWindow()